 Riding with one hand

 Once you get the hang of riding an electric scooter, the confidence may make you think that you don’t need to be as cautious as you were as a beginner.
 You often see riders steering with one hand while holding something in the other.
 That makes it difficult to brake quickly in case of an emergency.

 A friend of mine would often do this with one hand holding a cup of coffee.
-It was actually pretty impressive until he almost crashed into a pedestrian.
-He fell off, but thankfully, he and the pedestrian weren’t hurt badly.
+It was actually pretty impressive until he almost crashed into a pedestrian (he fell, but thankfully, he and the pedestrian weren’t hurt badly).

 To solve this, you should get a small basket or cupholder to hold onto your things.
 You can even add a hook to carry bags.
 My guide on the best electric scooter accessories covers every possible scooter upgrade and customization, so check it out if you’re interested in that.

-Just make sure you don’t carry anything heavy enough to weigh the escooter down.
+Just make sure you don’t carry anything heavy enough to weigh the scooter down.